Life is busy! When there are competing demands on my time, here four strategies I use to prioritize exercise:

-- Garmin Vivofit / Connect App – A birthday gift from my family two years ago.
+- Connect App + Garmin Vívofit – A birthday gift from my family.

 - 5kRunner App – With this $3 investment I got in shape for my first 5k.

-- Audible.com – The trick?
+- Audible.com – I got a Groupon for a 3-month trial and liked the service so much, I extended my membership.
+The trick?
 I don’t let myself listen to a book unless I’m out for a run.
-I found a Groupon for a 3-month trial and I liked it so much, I continued the membership.

-- Podcasts – I also listen to podcasts while I run.
+- Podcasts – Sometimes I change it up and listen to podcasts while I run.
 Current favorites include: The Moth, This American Life, New Yorker Fiction.

 - I got a pedometer for my husband and challenged him to a steps competition.
 While I know the 10,000 steps are arbitrary, they still serve as a useful milestone.
 In fact, it was those 10,000 steps that inspired me to start running - because I didn’t have time to walk them all 10,000 of them.)

 - I invited friends to walk and/or run with me.
 It’s good for us all, right?

 - I invited a few other friends to go to Zumba with me.
 Just $5 a class at our local rec center.
 Great music, great company.

 - I signed up for a neighborhood 5k.
 Did I mention that I

 amwas not a runner?
 (See what I did there?
 Now I am a runner.)

 - I invited my 11-year old to run with me on the weekends.
 (We take turns playing favorite songs for each other.
 I love learning what she’s into!)

-- I realized that my neighbor goes to the same gym I do.
-(Now we go to the gym together.)
+- I realized that my neighbor and I have memberships at the same gym.
+Now we go to the gym together.

 - Cardio and weight lifting (2x/week)